candytale55/web-dev-fundamentals-archive/README.md

 NA - It's only coding exercises, there's no setup.

 ## Status
-Project is: _abandoned, - kept just in case.
+Project is: _abandoned_, - kept just in case.